weishi10141993/weishi10141993.github.io/README.md

 I've always been interested in the particle mass and its width.
 Depending on its decay modes, the width/mass shape could be quite different.
 Only when its far smaller than the detector resolution, they are approximated by gaussian profile.
 Another interesting phenomenon in HEP is the so-called [OZI rule](https://en.wikipedia.org/wiki/OZI_rule), brought up in the 1960s.
 Certain decay modes is less frequent/suppressed than expected.

+The scintillators at CMS for hadron detections apply a so-called Forster mechanism.
+More details in this [paper](https://cds.cern.ch/record/2702214/files/PRF-18-003-paper-v10.pdf).

 ## Next Gen. Acc.
 We are at a cross road of particle physics.
 People are stumbled on whether or not we should build a next gen acc.
 But the real underlying reason is we can't afford sky-high cost for traditional acc.